jamescherti/outline-indent.el/README.md

 ### Automatic activation using hooks

-The minor mode can also be automatically activated for a certain mode.
+The minor mode can also be automatically activated for a certain modes.
 For example for Python and YAML:
 ``` emacs-lisp
 ;; Python
 (add-hook 'python-mode-hook #'outline-indent-minor-mode)